 - Contact your Travel Coordinator (see above) for hotel reservations.
 Reservations are made in accordance with state travel guidelines.
 The Travel Coordinator will reserve rooms using Hotel Engine, the state contracted hotel booking platform whenever possible.
 It is your responsibility to cancel reservations if you are unable to make the trip.
 We also ask that you inform your Travel Coordinator if cancellations are necessary. - 2.
 Hotel Engine must be used unless an exception exists which must be noted on the travel report. - 3.
 The daily in-state and out-of-state per diem rates are based on the U.S. General Service Administration (GSA) Per Diem Rates for lodging and meals/incidentals by location.
 Federal rates are based on city and month, updated annually.
 Reimbursement may not exceed the maximum amount for location.
 The agency reimburses meals for all authorized travelers based upon departure and arrival as follows: - Breakfast: depart before 7:00am or return after 7:00am - Lunch: depart before 11:00am or return after 1:00pm - Dinner: depart before 5:00pm or return after 7:00pm - 4.
-Receipts are not required for meals.
-Non-overnight meal reimbursements are permitted but are considered income and must be reported on a W-2 tax form.
-Non-overnight meal reimbursements may not exceed \$36. - 5.
-Lodging receipts are required for reimbursement and must show a "zero" balance. - 6.
-Tips, gratuities and alcoholic beverages are not reimbursable. - 7.
-If you spend the night with relatives or friends, please put it in the description (i.e., commercial lodging not obtained). - 8.
+Receipts are not required for meal reimbursement. - 5.
+Non-overnight meal reimbursements are permitted for Commissioners and Board Members only and is considered income that must be reported on a W-2 tax form.
+Non-overnight meal reimbursements may not exceed \$36.
+In order to qualify for non-overnight meal reimbursement, an authorized traveler must be away from their designated headquarters for more than six consecutive hours.
+Any exceptions may only be approved by the Executive Director. - 6.
+Lodging and meal expenses are reimbursed for business trips of more than 50 miles from an employee's business HQ/residence and which require an overnight stay.
+Not all business trips require an overnight stay; prudence and conservation of agency funds must be exercised.
+Exceptions may only be approved by the Executive Director. - 7.
+Lodging receipts are required for reimbursement and must show a "zero" balance. - 8.
+Tips, gratuities and alcoholic beverages are not reimbursable.

+- 9. If you spend the night with relatives or friends, please put it in the description (i.e., commercial lodging not obtained). - 10.
 If you combine personal travel with business, please indicate personal days on the travel report.
 For example: Travel period 2/26 3/01/21; 03/01/21 Personal business.